HomeOnMars/projektoOmnijo/rakontoj/Cx1_LaPerditaPrincino.md

 >>> To-do: replace "The old king" with his name (TBD).

 > [!NOTE]
-> This chapter is written with ChatGPT in-between 2025-07-30 and 2025-08-01.
+> This chapter is edited with ChatGPT in-between 2025-07-30 and 2025-08-01.
 > The first half (up until the emptying of the cocktail) is first written by me
 > and then edited with ChatGPT.
-> The second half was edited from ChatGPT output with my prompt as constraints.
+> The second half was being re-written by me,
-> (See comments in this file).
-> Probably why it feels off.
+> because ChatGPT-generated content is too crappy (see version history).

 <!-- <blockquote>
   "People who live their entire life surrounded by mountains